 - an individual's name, address and telephone number that appears in a telephone directory that is available to the public, where the individual can refuse to have their personal information appear in such a directory;

-- other information about an individual that is publicly available or that is specified by regulation pursuant to PIPEDA.
+- other information about an individual that is publicly available or that is specified by regulation pursuant to PIPEDA; or

 Principle 1 – Accountability

-We are responsible for personal information in our possession or under our control.
+We are responsible for personal and/or personal health information in our possession or under our control.

 - developing information materials to explain our policies and procedures;